 If you are on the road to recovery from a knee injury, then you may well have been advised by an exercise professional to use a bicycle to aid your knee rehabilitation.

-There’s a range of reasons why this is the case, one of which is the fact that cycling prevents the knees suffering the impact caused by other forms of exercise, such as running, and with National Bike Week approaching this month ( 10-18th June), here’s a guide to how cycling can help you recover from knee injuries:
+There’s a range of reasons why this is the case, one of which is the fact that cycling prevents the knees suffering the impact caused by other forms of exercise, such as running.
+Read on and gain useful information in our guide to how cycling can help you recover from knee injuries:

 With this in mind, we are going to adopt a comprehensive set of goals that most knee rehabilitation programmes are always looking to take into account.
 They are as follows: